Albert Shanker Grant and Candidate Fee Subsidy Program

 Advanced (Retake) and Renewal Candidates

-Because proceeds of the New York State Albert Shanker Grant Program, by law, may be dispersed to first-time candidates for National Board Certification only, there is no State funding available to assist candidates in Advanced (Retake) or NBCT Renewal activities.
+Because proceeds of the New York State Albert Shanker Grant Program may be dispersed to first-time candidates for National Board Certification only, there is currently no State funding available to assist candidates in Advanced (Retake) or NBCT Renewal activities.
 We encourage you to continue your pursuit of National Board Certification by seeking funding through local, district, and/or independent scholarships and awards

 Federal Candidate Fee Subsidy Program